cloudmesh-community/book/chapters/preface/create.md

     ./book/books/222
     ./book/books/516

-To compile a book go to the directory and make it.
+To compile a book, go to the directory and make it.
 Let us assume you like to create the cloud book for cloud

 ```bash